Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 To avoid breaking links, I used the same slug format as before: `YYYY/MM/DD/Title`.
 In my case, the slug was derived from the filename instead of the frontmatter, which required a little special handling.

 - Used [createFilePath](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L8) to access the filename
-- Extracted the slug and the date from the filename and them passed along as node fields, available to subsequent page queries
+- Extracted the slug and the date from the filename and them passed along as node fields, available to subsequent page queries.

 ```
 const result  = extractMetadataFromFilename(filePath);